 You cannot fly if your platelets are too low.

 For a year after your transplant you should not sit in the sun.
 It could cause a skin reaction.
 And if you have graft versus host disease (GvHD) of the skin, it could make it worse.
-Wear long sleeves, a hat and trousers in the sun.
-And use a high factor sun cream.
+Wear long sleeves, a hat and trousers in the sun and use a high factor sun cream.
+Use a large sunshade with extra UV protection if you are sitting outside.

 After the first year you can go where you like.
 But you should avoid some types of vaccination.